kpapd/LightINT/README.md

 Running experiments with multiple flows requires more CPU and memory resources.
 Use with caution with respect to the underlying hardware.
 TCP flow rate should also be considered.

 The compiled version of BMv2 used in this repository is not optimized for performance rather than for educational and testing purposes.
-Better performace can be achieved by compiling BMv2 with parameters optimized for performance.
+Better performance can be achieved by compiling BMv2 with parameters optimized for performance.

+We are thankfull to the creators and contributors of the following repositories: jafingerhut/p4-guide, p4lang/behavioral-model, p4lang/tutorials, where more information can be found.